Megabit/Blazorise/docs/_docs/helpers/enums.md

 Defines the mouse cursor.

-- `Default` Default behaviour, nothing will be changed.
+- `Default` Default behavior, nothing will be changed.
 - `Pointer` The cursor is a pointer and indicates a link.

 ## Direction